 Alongside GCSE qualifications the Government has introduced an approved list of Technical Awards.
-Technical Awards are broad, highquality level 1 and level 2 qualifications that equip students with applied knowledge and associated practical skills not usually acquired through general education.
-Your option blocks include a range of GCSE courses and Technical Awards.
+Technical Awards are broad, high quality level 1 and level 2 qualifications that equip students with applied knowledge and associated practical skills not usually acquired through general education.
+Your option blocks includes a range of GCSE courses and Technical Awards.

-Fourth Decision Do you want a blend of GCSE and vocational courses?

-Will you have a balanced curriculum? e.g. academic v practical Are my choices good preparation for A level / my future career choice?
+Fourth Decision Do I want a blend of GCSE and vocational courses?
+Will I have a balanced curriculum? e.g. academic v practical Are my choices good preparation for A level / my future career choice?